acquia/blt/readme/configuration-management.md

 BLT recommends using the Config Split module to manage configuration on most projects.
 For an overview of how to use Config Split, see this excellent [blog post by Jeff Geerling](https://www.jeffgeerling.com/blog/2017/adding-configuration-split-drupal-site-using-blt-and-acquia-cloud).

-Note that this workflow currently has two major limitations.
-The first is that individual configurations can't be entirely excluded from configuration management.
-For instance, if you want administrators to be able to set the site name (as above) or create new contact forms / webforms in production, this would be difficult given the current state of the module.
-However, this should theoretically be possible.

-TODO: Update this documentation once Config Split's greylist functionality has been better documented and tested.

-The second limitation is that it's difficult to define configuration that varies between sites in a multisite installation.
+The only limitation of Config Split is that it's difficult to define configuration that varies between sites in a multisite installation.
 Multisite installations that require highly customized bundles of configuration per-site might be better suited by a Features-based workflow.

 ### Setting up Config Split